-South Dakota Housing for the Homeless Consortium (SDHHC) currently has a governing board member who is formerly homeless.
-Discussions with the SDHHC governing board are to increase the number of homeless or formerly homeless individuals in addition to the creation of a youth action team consisting of homeless or formerly homeless youth.
+South Dakota Housing for the Homeless Consortium (SDHHC) currently has a governing board member with lived experience of homelessness and includes a voting member representing the Youth Advisory Board.
+Anonymously, several governing board members have also reported their lived experience of homelessness.
 The SDHHC governing board assists in selection of ESG recipients.